369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/solving_xor_nn/README.md

 <img src="img/img5.png" alt=" " width="800"/>

-This is a basic neural network that has a single layer. neural networks can get a lot more complicated than this one but this is perfect for our XOR problem.
+This is a basic neural network that has a single layer.
+Neural networks can get a lot more complicated than this one, but this is perfect for our XOR problem.

-if we apply our problem to the above neural network, it looks like this
+If we apply our problem to the above neural network, it looks like this

 <img src="img/img6.png" alt=" " width="800"/>